CVE-2026-25191: Uncontrolled Search Path Element in Digital Arts Inc. FinalCode Ver.5 series

 Technical Analysis

-CVE-2026-25191 is a vulnerability affecting the installer component of Digital Arts Inc.'s FinalCode Ver.5 series, specifically versions prior to 5.43R01.
-The root cause is an uncontrolled search path element for DLLs during the installation process.
-When the installer executes, it loads DLLs from its current directory without validating or restricting the search path, allowing an attacker with local access to place a malicious DLL alongside the installer executable.
-Upon execution, the installer loads the malicious DLL, resulting in arbitrary code execution with the installer's execution privileges.
-This vulnerability requires the attacker to have the ability to place files in the installer's directory and to persuade a user to run the installer, implying user interaction is necessary.
-The CVSS v3.0 base score is 7.8, reflecting high severity due to the potential for full system compromise (confidentiality, integrity, and availability impacts).
-The attack vector is local (AV:L), with low attack complexity (AC:L), no privileges required (PR:N), but user interaction is needed (UI:R).
-The scope remains unchanged (S:U).
-Although no exploits are currently known in the wild, the vulnerability poses a significant risk to environments where FinalCode Ver.5 is deployed, especially if users have the ability to run installers from untrusted directories.
-The vulnerability highlights the importance of secure DLL loading practices and proper installer design to prevent DLL hijacking or search path manipulation attacks.
+The vulnerability identified as CVE-2026-25191 affects the installer component of Digital Arts Inc.'s FinalCode Ver.5 series, specifically versions prior to 5.43R01.
+The root cause is an uncontrolled search path element vulnerability related to DLL loading during the installation process.
+When the installer executes, it searches for required DLLs in its current directory without sufficient validation or path restrictions.
+An attacker with local access can place a malicious DLL file in the same directory as the installer executable.
+If a user then runs the installer from that directory, the malicious DLL is loaded instead of the legitimate one, resulting in arbitrary code execution with the installer's execution privileges.
+This can lead to full compromise of the affected system, including unauthorized data access, modification, or disruption of services.
+The CVSS v3.0 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability, with attack vector local, low attack complexity, no privileges required, but user interaction necessary.
+Although no exploits are currently known in the wild, the vulnerability poses a significant risk, especially in environments where users may run installers from untrusted or shared directories.
+The vulnerability highlights the importance of secure DLL search path handling and the risks of executing installers from directories writable by untrusted users.

 Potential Impact